Diversity, Equity & Inclusion at Conversica: Transparency Leads to Change

-In order to rally our actions around change, we have organized ourselves around nine discrete initiatives—our pillars for Diversity & Inclusion:
+The power of diversity is real.
+We at Conversica have organized ourselves around nine discrete initiatives—our pillars for Diversity, Equity & Inclusion:

-- Conversica’s Employee Days for Diversity: Set annual goals for diversity and inclusion within our organization each year on Martin Luther King Jr. Day and revisit those goals mid-year on May 25th (the anniversary of George Floyd’s untimely death).
+- Conversica’s Employee Days for Diversity: Set annual goals for diversity, equity, and inclusion within our organization each year on Martin Luther King Jr. Day and revisit those goals mid-year between May 25th (the anniversary of George Floyd’s untimely death) and Juneteenth June 19th.

 - Conversica’s Services for Diversity: Provide minority-owned businesses and charities supporting minority advancement with free augmented workforce solutions.

-- Conversica’s Recruiting for Diversity: Achieve our employee diversity mix targets by 2022 by requiring a diverse selection of candidates for every role.
+- Conversica’s Recruiting for Diversity: Achieve our employee diversity mix targets by requiring a diverse selection of candidates for every role.

 - Conversica’s Training for Diversity: Promote management training on diversity, inclusion, and equality will be provided annually, and maintain zero discrimination complaints/incidents by employees.